IsaoTakahashi/example-basic/README.md

 ex-basic
 ========

-This repository has just 5 basic commits on master by three different coders, providing a basic commit structure for learning exploring Git commands.
+This repository has a few commits on master and other branches by three different coders, providing a basic commit structure for learning exploring Git commands.

 ## Usage